-Red Grade Trails start at approximately 7,800 feet and is 5.7 miles in length.
+Red Grade Trails start at approximately 7,800 feet and is 13.5 miles in length.
 It is of easy to moderate difficulty.
 As you go, you will wind through mixed conifer and aspen forest along the drainage of a year-round flowing stream, switch-back across an open bluff with exposed rock outcropping, sweep down into a prairie grass meadow, and climb up a steep gully to fantastic vistas.
 The trail offers stretches of shade in the warmer months, and on clear nights it allows spectacular views out along the face of the Bighorns, the valley and the city below.

-Additionally, two gravel parking lots are available for trail users at the Base and Springs trailheads.
+Two gravel parking lots are available for trail users at the Base and Springs trailheads.

 From Sheridan, travel south on Highway 335 for roughly 10 miles from the intersection of Brundage Lane and Coffeen Avenue.
 The last half mile is a well-maintained gravel road.
 Winter: 4-wheel drive generally required.